rust-lang/book/second-edition/src/ch15-01-box.md

 ### Using `Box<T>` to Get a Recursive Type with a Known Size

-Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in Listing 15-4.
+Rust can’t figure out how much space to allocate for recursively defined types, so the compiler gives the error in [Listing 15-4][Listing-15-4].
 The error does include this helpful suggestion:

 ```text